andrewmoise/grits/README.md

 * We can verify content that comes from a semi-untrusted source, which allows us to deploy mirrors while limiting the level to which we need to trust them.
 * We can easily incorporate useful features like file history, copy-on-write semantics, and atomic operations, by leveraging the CID as a descriptor of all content below it.

-#### Structure
+#### Storage format

-The blob identifiers used are hash values of the content, in the exact same format and compatible with IPFS CIDs.
-Each file is represented by a metadata node (corresponding to a Unix inode), and they are generally referred to by the CID of the metadata node data in JSON format.
-For example:
+All the data is stored as blobs within the Merkle tree, with metadata in JSON format.
+File identifiers (analogous to inode numbers, or to CIDs within IPFS) look like this:

 ```
 QmcdHV2KQTu59Mq5Aw5jDJXN2CZGKoW68G8pc7jJPvbQ1C
 ```

-Might refer to:
+Fetching that blob will give you metadata:

 ```
 {"type":"dir","size":61,"contentHash":"QmbjmTt4aJL6p6dZRZMhNomNo3nBaDdoQCGRnk9DrFBMJw","mode":493,"timestamp":"2026-04-16T19:29:57Z"}